 Drilling & filling teeth: an unwise choice?

-On risks, damages and dangers as well as numerous reasons for avoiding conventional invasive dental treatment
+On risks, damages & dangers - reasons for avoiding invasive dental treatment

 Welcome to one of the most important pages of Healing Teeth Naturally!